 For example, 25 Mbps is plenty of speed to power a couple of computers (or TVs) streaming a show in standard definition.
-In general, it should be just enough for single people or small families that don’t work from home or run a bunch of devices at once.
+In general, it should be just enough for single people or small families that don’t work from home or run more than one device at once.

 How do AT&T’s data speeds compare?

 AT&T Fixed Wireless Internet definitely isn’t making the list of the fastest ISPs, but then again, no rural provider does.
 So, the question is, how does AT&T compare to company’s offering rural internet?
 This chart can begin to answer that question.